syoukera/boid_py/README.md

-# void_py
+# boid_py

-A package for calculating positions of void
+A package for calculating positions of boid